ldm616/justus/README.md

-# justus.today - One Photo Per Day
+# JustUs - One Photo Per Day

 Instagram-style photo sharing app with groups and a unique constraint: one photo per user per group per day.